Shuja Shah Durrani: Exile

-In 1833, Shah Shuja struck a deal with Ranjit Singh of Punjab where he was allowed to march his troops through Punjab, and in return, he would cede Peshawar to the Sikhs if they could manage to take it.
+In 1833, Shuja struck a deal with Ranjit Singh of Punjab where he was allowed to march his troops through Punjab, and in return, he would cede Peshawar to the Sikhs if they could manage to take it.
 In a concerted campaign, the following year, Shuja marched on Kandahar, while the Sikhs commanded by General Hari Singh Nalwa, attacked Peshawar.
-In July, Shuja Shah was defeated at Kandahar by an alliance between the Qandahar Sardars and Dost Mohammad Khan.
-Shuja Shah fled.
+In July, Shuja was defeated at Kandahar by an alliance between the Qandahar Sardars and Dost Mohammad Khan.
+Shujah fled.
 The Sikhs for their part reclaimed Peshawar.